-The Babbington Plot was uncovered.
-Anthony Babbington had sent secret coded letters to Mary Queen of Scots organising her escape from imprisonment and her overthrow of Elizabeth as Queen.
+The Babington Plot was uncovered.
+Anthony Babington had sent secret coded letters to Mary Queen of Scots organising her escape from imprisonment and her overthrow of Elizabeth as Queen.

 8th February 1587

-Mary Queen of Scots was executed at Fotheringay Castle.
+Mary Queen of Scots was executed at Fotheringhay Castle.

 6th April 1590